sartaj/pipe-me/readme.md

 [See Live Demo](http://sartaj.me/pipe-me/examples/convert-fruit/)

 ## Features

-_"Check this library!
-Convert anything to callbags, then use pipeline operator (ES proposal), and experience an entirely new flavor of JS" - [André Staltz](https://twitter.com/andrestaltz/status/962301798244548609)_

 * **UNIX(ish) FTW**: Describe your entire app as functions over time with streams and pipes.
 * **More Design Pattern than Framework** — Under the hood, `pipe-me` merely uses the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator) and [callbags](https://github.com/callbag/callbag).
 To move off of `pipe-me`, or to extend it, you can use anything in the [callbag universe](https://github.com/callbag/callbag/wiki).